Alcohol consumption in Ireland

 During the COVID‑19 pandemic, people significantly changed drinking habits, shifting places of consumption from bars and restaurants to home.

 However, there is evidence available to suggest that at-home drinking was the norm for many Irish adults pre-COVID-19 with many drinking occasions taking place in the home setting.
-Drinking at home was viewed convenient, comfortable, and easy.
+Drinking at home was viewed as convenient, comfortable, and easy.
 It was clearly an established, acceptable, and attractive new norm among Irish adults.
 Unknowingly, many were also consuming more than intended when drinking at home due to their misunderstandings and gaps in knowledge on binge drinking.
 The 2022 Healthy Ireland Survey asked participants where they drank the last time they consumed alcohol.
 The most frequently reported location for alcohol use the last time they drank was in their own home (44%), just under a third (30%) drank in a pub, with 13% drinking in a restaurant, hotel or café, and 10% drinking in someone else’s home.
 The majority (53%) of drinkers aged 35 or older reported that their most recent drinking occasion was in their own home, while 23% of drinkers aged 35 or older reported drinking in a pub.
 In contrast, drinkers younger than this were more likely to drink in a pub (42%), and less likely to drink in their own home (26%).

 According to the OECD (2021), recorded alcohol consumption is defined as ‘annual sales of pure alcohol in litres per person aged 15 years and over’ (production, import, export, and sales or taxation data).
 A cut-off of 15 years is used to reflect consumption of alcohol more accurately, given that those under 15 for the most part do not drink.